Global public good: Definition

 The traditional theoretical concept of public goods does not distinguish with regard to the geographical region in which a good may be produced or consumed.
 However, the term "global public good" has been used to mean a public good which is non-rivalrous and non-excludable throughout the whole world, as opposed to a public good which exists in just one national area.
 Knowledge has been used as a classic example of a global public good.
+Besides knowledge created or published in proprietary ways, such knowledge includes the output of projects deliberately created and released for public use, such as free software or Wikipedia.
 In some academic literature, it has become associated with the concept of a common heritage of mankind.